 1. Return back to the Plugins screen by clicking main menu → Plugins → Installed Plugins.

-2. On the page you will find a table with plugins on your website.
-Plugins with a blue table row are currently active.
-Located WordPress Importer and click on the Deactivate link below.
+2. On this page, you will find a table with the plugins on your website, both active and inactive.
+Locate WordPress Importer and click on the Deactivate option below its name.

 1. The page will refresh and the row with WordPress Importer will no longer have blue background.
-Now, on the same row, below the title of the plugin, click on the red Delete button to remove it.
+You can now click on the red Delete button if you wish to completely remove it.

 2. A pop-up window will appear as a confirmation.
 Make sure to click Okay.
-Once you confirm, the row in the table will change to a confirmation message:
+Once you confirm, the row in the table will display a confirmation message:

-In order to avoid hunting through the menus to find where your new plugin has registered, you can use the Plugins screen and directly switch over to the settings page for the said plugin.
+To avoid browsing through countless menus to find where your new plugin has registered, you can use the Plugins screen and directly switch over to its settings page.

 - Locate the row where your plugin resides

-- Make sure it’s active – its row will have a blue background
+- Make sure the add-on is active – its row will have a blue background

 - Click on the Settings link below the plugin title

 As with WordPress themes, a good security practice is to delete plugins you are not using.
-If you use them occasionally, then at least keep them disabled until you need them again.
+If you use some of them occasionally – at least keep them disabled until further needed.

 Unlike themes, which can be picked simply for the aesthetic appeal, plugins play a variety of roles in your website and we just can’t let you go without some recommendations.
-Of course, you need keep your website light, so pick wisely.
+Of course, you still need to keep your website lightweight, so pick your add-ons wisely.

 1. Elementor Page Builder

 Rightfully advertised as “the best FREE WordPress Website Builder”.
-Page builders provide you with a “palette” of blocks you can drag and drop on your page to create complex layouts and interactive pages with drop-down menus and animated components.
-Makes creating home pages and promo pages a lot of fun.
+Page builders provide you with a palette of blocks you can drag and drop on your page to create complex layouts and interactive pages with various menus and animated components.
+Makes creating home pages and promo pages a piece of cake.

 2.Contact Form 7

-A reliable plugin that enables you to create a contact form with custom fields and attributes, would you need one.
+A reliable plugin that enables you to create a contact form with custom fields and attributes.

 3. WPS Hide Login

-The WordPress admin login page is the most commonly attacked part of your WordPress website.
-This plugins changes the default address for accessing the admin to anything you like.
+The WordPress admin login page is the most commonly attacked part of your WP website.
+This add-on changes the default address for accessing the admin to anything you like.

-Basically, you can turn that address into a password of your own.
-Once active, the original /wp-admin address will result in a “page not found” error message to anyone who tries it.
+You can turn that address into a password of your own.
+Once active, the original /wp-admin address will bring a Page not Found error message to anyone who tries it.

 4. UpdraftPlus WordPress Backup Plugin

-As we discussed backups are crucial when you are working on a live site and UpdraftPlus is one of the recommended plugins for managing your backups.
-You can schedule automatic backups and, before you start working on something, create a manual backup as well.
+As we discussed, backups are crucial when you are working on a live site and UpdraftPlus is one of the best tools to manage them.
+You can schedule automatic backups or create archives manually.
 Make sure to carefully read the plugin documentation on how to create and restore backups.

 5. WP Fastest Cache

-Every time a visitor loads a page on your site, WordPress combines together dozens of files into a single web page, before displaying it to your visitor.
-This process makes visitors wait and your wastes server resources.
+Every time a visitor loads a page on your site, WordPress needs to load dozens of files and piece them up into a single web page.
+This process makes visitors wait and wastes precious server resources.